 Dark chocolate contains several compounds that possess antioxidant properties, such as flavanols and polyphenols.
 Antioxidants neutralize free radicals and prevent oxidative stress.

 Oxidative stress refers to the damage that excessive amounts of free radicals can inflict on cells and tissues in the body.

 Oxidative stress contributes to the natural aging process.
-Over time, the effects of oxidative stress may also contribute to the development of a variety of diseases, such as:
+Over time, the effects of oxidative stress may also contribute to the development of a variety of diseases,

 Regularly eating dark chocolate may help reduce a person's likelihood of developing heart disease.
 Some of the compounds in dark chocolate, specifically flavanols, affect two major risk factors for heart disease: high blood pressure and high cholesterol.

 We discuss the potential benefits of dark chocolate for these two risk factors and others below: